kfsone/vs-2019-stringview/README.md

 # Reproducing

-1. Clone the repos: git clone https://github.com/kfsone/vs-2019-stringview
-2. Open Visual Studio 2019 16.2.5 Community pointed to the above folder
-3. Wait for the CMake cache to generate
+.
+Clone the repos: git clone https://github.com/kfsone/vs-2019-stringview .
+Open Visual Studio 2019 16.2.5 Community pointed to the above folder .
+Wait for the CMake cache to generate
-4. Build All
+.
+Build All
-5. Start without Debugging to verify you see "Hello, world!"
+.
+Start without Debugging to verify you see "Hello, world!"
-6. Close Visual Studio
+.
+Close Visual Studio
-7. Re-open visual studio and re-select the project
+. *Re-open visual studio and re-select the project*
-8. Open main.cpp
+.
+Open main.cpp
+.
+Wait for intellisense to finish reloading
 ** Note `void output(std::string_view str)` has red-squiggles under `string_view`